Healthplan Spain

 Free Movement Under EU Law

 The residency card is recognised across the EU under Directive 2004/38/EC, making short-term travel in Schengen straightforward.
-Long-term stays still require local registration depending on the country.
+Long-term stays in other countries still require local registration or permits, depending on national rules.

 When Should You Apply?